SuperOffice/devnet-database-mirroring/README.md

 A repository containing a sample database mirroring project.

-This project is a sample based on the article from the SuperOffice community web site [Getting Started With Database Mirroring](https://community.superoffice.com/en/content/content/online/database-mirroring/).
+This project is a sample based on the article from the docs site [Getting Started With Database Mirroring](https://docs.superoffice.com/online/mirroring/getting-started/index.html).

 Database mirroring will not replicate all tables.
 The service skips unnecessary tables containing only configuration and/or sensitive information.
 A complete list of skipped tables is discussed in the article mentioned above.

 To include more tables to skip, the table names must be added to a SkipTable user preference.
-To read more about that, please read the [skip mirroring tables](https://community.superoffice.com/en/developer/create-apps/how-to/sustain/skip-mirroring-tables/) article.
+To read more about that, please read the [skip mirroring tables](https://docs.superoffice.com/online/mirroring/skip-tables.html) article.

 ## Requirements

 * Must be an online customer with an active tenant in the production environment, or have a sandbox tenant in the SuperOffice online development environment.
-To get a sandbox environment, [register a SuperOffice online developer account](https://community.superoffice.com/en/developer/create-apps/resources/developer-registration/).
+To get a sandbox environment, [register a SuperOffice online developer account](https://docs.superoffice.com/apps/getting-started/developer-registration-form.html).

-* Must have a [registered application](https://community.superoffice.com/en/developer/create-apps/resources/application-registration/) in SuperOffice Online.
+* Must have a [registered application](https://docs.superoffice.com/developer-portal/create-app/index.html) in SuperOffice Developer Portal.

 * Destination database server must be __SQL Server__.

 * Application must be authorized to access tenant resources.
-You can do this by signing into our [help application](https://devnet-tokens.azurewebsites.net/account/signin) and approve your application.
+You can do this by signing into our [helper application](https://devnet-tools.superoffice.com/account/signin) and approve your application.

-* Server hosting IIS must have installed [SuperOffice online certificates](https://community.superoffice.com/en/developer/create-apps/resources/downloads/) in accordance with the [installation procedures](https://community.superoffice.com/en/developer/create-apps/how-to/set-up/configure-certificates/).
+* This Server hosting IIS must have installed [SuperOffice online certificates](https://docs.superoffice.com/authentication/online/certificates/index.html) in accordance with the [installation procedures](https://docs.superoffice.com/authentication/online/certificates/add-certificate-snap-in.html).
 Use the correct certificates based on the target environment (development, stage and production).

 ## Configuration